choria-io/website/blog/content/post/2020/03/13/nats_patterns_4.md

 Again we outsource the hard work of rotating logs and deleting old logs to a package, we could make more of this configurable, but we're staying focused on the NATS bits here.

 Below you'll see the whole program expanded with reading config from the environment and more.
-The source code seen here can be browsed directly on [GitHub @ripienaar fshipper](https://github.com/ripienaar/fshipper/tree/post4).
+The source code seen here can be browsed directly on [GitHub @ripienaar fshipper tag post4](https://github.com/ripienaar/fshipper/tree/post4).

 ## Getting Connected